Riley Greene Player Props: Tigers vs. Guardians

 Riley Greene At The Plate

-- Greene has driven in a run in three games this season (21.4%), including one multiple-RBI game.
+- Greene has driven in a run in four games this year (25.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.